kidtech/projects/flash-light/README.md

 * Connect `+` battery to `+` of LED
 * Connect `-` battery to switch
 * Connect `-` LED to switch
+* Make a paper & foil cone
+* Place cone over LED to ridge and attach
+* Wrap up the flashlight body with paper
+* Tape plastic wrap over top